About end-to-end encryption

 If you and your contact are physically next to each other, one of you can scan the other's QR code or visually compare the 60-digit number.
 If you scan the QR code, and the code is indeed the same, a green check mark will appear.
 Since they match, you can be sure no one is intercepting your messages or calls.

-If you and your contact aren't physically near each other, you can send them the 60-digit number.
+If you and your contact aren't physically near each other, you can send them the 60-digit number using another platform.
 Let your contact know that once they receive your code, they should write it down and then visually compare it to the 60-digit number that appears in the contact info screen under Encryption.
 For Android and iPhone, you can use the Share button from the Verify Security Code screen to send the 60-digit number via SMS, email, etc.

 Why does WhatsApp offer end-to-end encryption and what does it mean for keeping people safe?